thomasdk/landing_KTD/content/publication/krause-2019-c/index.md

   takes the latent class structure into account.
-The evaluations of the simulation results show that the Hierarchical BIC has a completely different identification structure than all other IC-Indices and provides comparatively good results with small distances between the latent classes.
+The evaluations of the simulation results show that the Hierarchical BIC has a completely different identification structure than all other IC-Indices and provides comparatively good results with small distances between the latent classes.'
 publication: '*SISS: Schriftenreihe des Instituts für Sozialwissenschaften der Universität Stuttgart*'
 doi: r̆l10.18419/opus-10599